 In the next section of this article, we’ll look at the common problems that Nissan Leaf batteries face.

 Overall, the Nissan Leaf has proven itself to be a reliable car, ranking 6th in reliability among 30 Nissan models in the PainRank listed on carcomplaints.com.
 Among the most common problems reported by Leaf owners, battery problems don’t seem to feature very prominently, or even at all.

-The site nissanproblems.com lists 4 most common Leaf problems, which include a fault with the automatic emergency braking system, problems with the sunroof glass supposedly shattering, a fault in the occupant classification system and clogs in the EVAP that were causing splash back at gas stations.
+The site nissanproblems.com lists 4 most common Leaf problems, which include a fault with the automatic emergency braking system, problems with the sunroof glass supposedly shattering and a fault in the occupant classification system.
+Equally, some Leaf owners complain about faults within the braking system.

 The general consensus is that the second-generation models are much more problem-free than the first generation.
 When it comes to the batteries, the only real problem you have to face is the potential price for a replacement if the regular wear and tear leaves it in need of a switch out.